-Companies should take the next step in supporting - even requiring - their employees to upgrade their skills on a regular basis.
+Companies should take the next step in supporting – even requiring – their employees to upgrade their skills on a regular basis.
 This is not happening enough, and it’s putting people and processes at risk of falling behind as new tech and trends emerge in their industry.
-We now work with companies to solve this problem, offering RED-facilitated trainings for your existing employees, and RED traineeships to make sure your new hires are more prepared than ever to hit the ground running.
+We now work with companies to solve this problem, offering RED-facilitated training for your existing employees, and RED traineeships to make sure your new hires are more prepared than ever to hit the ground running.

 What do you think is the future of education?

 Wouldn’t it be great if — rather than paying $100,000 for a Master’s of Financial Engineering — you could instead learn all the skills you need directly from prominent hedge fund managers?
 Igor Tulchinsky, the founder of pioneering hedge fund WorldQuant, did precisely that and opened the doors to a first-of-its-kind Masters degree in 2016.
 These types of industry-led education such as Tulchinsky, Minerva and RED Academy are paving the way offering alternatives to corporations and students alike.